Resume Optimization

 Inconsistent fonts, spacing issues, and long paragraphs make resumes difficult to read.

-Use clean formatting with bullet points and consistent headings.
+Use clean formatting with bullet points, consistent headings, and readable spacing.

 9. Typos and Grammar Errors